yggilabs/simple-srd/README.md

 You can edit this using markdown to create a home page with whatever information you want visitors to see when they first visit your page.

-The next step is actually adding some rules to your webpage.
+The other page on your website will be rules.
 There are two types of rules pages.
 First is a rules section, this groups related sections of rules together under a heading in your navigation menu.
 Our section sample is called [the-basics.md](https://github.com/non-binary-trees/simple-srd/blob/master/_rules/the-basics.md)

 ```Markdown
 ---